galvanic/adversML/README.md

   you run on 8 cores, make sure you have 16GB of RAM otherwise you will get a `MemoryError`.

-3. Run the pipeline, here with 4 cores for example:
+3. Run the pipeline, here with 4 threads for example:

     ```shell
     python3 main.py ~/path/to/experiment/config.yaml ~/folder/where/dataset/is/ ~/folder/to/save/results/to/ 4